zanderalbaz/Blackjack-in-Rust/README.md

 ## Usage Examples:

-+ Follow setup instructions 1 through 5 and play a satisfying game of Blackjack whenever you feel bored!
++ Follow setup instructions 3 through 5 and play a satisfying game of Blackjack whenever you feel bored!
-    + You could play at home, or in the car, or at the beach (not recommended), or anytime anywhere, so long as you have your computer!
+    + You could play at home, or in the car, or at the beach (not recommended), or anytime, anywhere, so long as you have your computer!

 ## Contributors & Licensing:

-This project was developed collaboratively by (Alec Zamora)[https://github.com/azamora96] and (Zander Alba)[https://github.com/zanderalbaz].
+This project was developed collaboratively by [Alec Zamora](https://github.com/azamora96) and [Zander Alba](https://github.com/zanderalbaz).

-This project is open source and is distributed under the (MIT License)[https://mit-license.org].
+This project is open source and is distributed under the [MIT License](https://mit-license.org).